 - November 28: Thanksgiving

 Broadway & Off-Broadway shows

 The two events that get you the largest savings on shows are Broadway Week and Off-Broadway Week.
 During these promotions, you’ll save 50% on your tickets.
 Also, be aware of shows that already announced their closing dates.
 Waitress, for example, will be closing early next year, so this may be your last chance to watch it.

-Starting November 8th, the Christmas Spectacular starring the Rockettes will return to the iconic Radio City Music Hall ringing in pre-Christmas season!
+Starting November 8th, the Christmas Spectacular starring the Rockettes will return to the iconic Radio City Music Hall ringing in the pre-Christmas season!
 Tickets are already on sale, so be sure to check ahead of time.